HMS Royal Sovereign (05): Service with the Soviet Navy

 Arkhangelsk ran aground in the White Sea in late 1947; the extent of damage, if any, is unknown.
 The Soviet Navy returned the ship to the Royal Navy on 4 February 1949 after the former Giulio Cesare was transferred to the Soviet Black Sea Fleet.
-The Soviet Navy had initially sought to avoid sending the ship back, claiming that she was not sufficiently seaworthy to make the voyage back to Britain.
+The Soviet Navy – intending to keep the vessel – had initially sought to avoid sending the ship back, claiming that she was not sufficiently seaworthy to make the voyage back to Britain.
 After an inspection by a Royal Navy officer, however, the Soviet Navy agreed to return the vessel in January 1949.
 Upon returning to the Rosyth naval base, Royal Navy personnel thoroughly inspected the ship and found much of her equipment to be unserviceable.
 It appeared to the inspectors that the main battery turrets had not been rotated while the ship was in Soviet service, and were jammed on the centreline.
-As a result of her poor condition, she was sold for scrap.
+She was sold for scrap, the last member of her class to suffer this fate.
 The ship arrived at Thos.
 W. Ward's scrapyard at Inverkeithing, Scotland, on 18 May to be broken up.
 The elevation mechanisms from her main battery gun turrets were later reused in the 250 ft Mark I radio telescope at Jodrell Bank, Cheshire built in 1955–1957.